JoshuaSenouf/lumen-engine/README.md

 Download the source, build the project structure using CMake 3.x, open the project using your favorite IDE (tested on VS2015/QtCreator), build the project, and everything should be ready to use.

+* In LumenEngine :
+    * Hold the right mouse button to use the camera
+    * Use the "+" and "-" buttons on the keypad control the aperture radius
+    * Hold LeftCtrl and "+" or "-" to control the focal distance

 Dependencies
 ------